 is to be used and you need to fast.

-Tell your healthcare provider about all prescription and over-the-counter medicines,
+Tell your provider about all prescription and over-the-counter medicines, vitamins,

-Tell your healthcare provider about an recent illnesses or other health conditions
+Tell your provider about any recent illnesses or other health conditions you have,

-you have such as heart disease, kidney disease, asthma, diabetes, or thyroid problems.
+such as heart disease, kidney disease, asthma, diabetes, or thyroid problems.
+These

 Tell the technologist if you have any body piercings on your chest or stomach.

-If you are claustrophobic, discuss taking medicine before the test with your healthcare
+If you're claustrophobic, talk about taking medicine before the test with your provider.

-Your healthcare provider may have other instructions on how to get ready.
+Your provider may have other instructions on how to get ready.